Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/03-filedir.md

 which hold information,
 and directories (also called 'folders'), which hold files or other directories.
 You are probably familiar with this idea from your own laptop.
-It works very similarly on Unix systems.
+It works very similarly on HOPPER and other Linux/Unix systems.

 Several commands are frequently used to create, inspect, rename, and delete files and directories.
 To start exploring them, we'll go to our open shell window.